 Not all of the fashion week events are open to the public, so check the website for the latest information and ticket prices.

 Another popular annual event in January is the International Improvisational Theater Festival, also known as Impro Amsterdam.
-Started in 1995, Impro Amsterdam attracts comedy improv performers from all over the world, who participate in shows, workshops and talks.
+Started in 1995, Impro Amsterdam attracts comedy improv performers from all over the world, who participate in shows, workshops, and talks.
 It’s traditionally held during the last week of January.

 Amsterdam also hosts an annual equestrian tournament in January, called Jumping Amsterdam.
 Top athletes in a number of horse sports compete in various dressage categories.
-Jumping Amsterdam also features children’s shows, musical entertainment and food and drink.
+Jumping Amsterdam also features children’s shows, musical entertainment, and food and drink.

-February in Amsterdam: Valentines and Blues
+February: Valentines and Blues

 Valentine’s Day isn’t a native Dutch holiday, and although Amsterdammers observe some of its traditions, it’s not as widely celebrated as it is in the United States.